webosose/website/content/en/docs/guides/setup/bring-up-guides/bringing-up-jetson-nano.md

 ```

 We highly recommend to use the value less than half of the number of physical CPU cores.
 If you specify a number higher than that, it might cause unexpected errors during the build.
-For more information about how to set the option values, see [Setting the Parallelism Values]({{< relref "building-webos-ose#setting-the-parallelism-values" >}}).
+For more information about how to set the option values, see [How to Find the Optimum Parallelism Values]({{< relref "building-webos-ose#appendix-a-how-to-find-the-optimum-parallelism-values" >}}).

 The `mcf` command creates a file to initialize the build environment.